Ocala, Florida Therapists

 • Rates of individuals with mental health issues deemed to be a danger to themselves and others received involuntary mental health exams in Marion County at consistently higher rates than across the state.

-• Incidences of domestic violence in Marion County ranged between 30 to 50 percent higher than statewide, on average, between 2004 and 2013.
+• Incidences of domestic violence in Marion County ranged between 30 to 50% higher than statewide, on average, between 2004 and 2013.

 • While the suicide rate for Marion County showed a slight dip in 2013, the overall suicide rate for Marion County has been trending upward, while the state rate has more or less leveled off.